mitsuba-renderer/mitsuba3/docs/src/plugin_reference/section_emitters.rst

         :width: 70%
         :align: center

-    Schematic overview of the emitters in Mitsuba 2.
+    Schematic overview of the emitters in 3.
 The arrows indicate the directional distribution of light.

-Mitsuba 2 supports a number of different emitters/light sources, which can be classified into two main categories: emitters which are located somewhere within the scene, and emitters that surround the scene to simulate a distant environment.
+Mitsuba 3 supports a number of different emitters/light sources, which can be classified into two main categories: emitters which are located somewhere within the scene, and emitters that surround the scene to simulate a distant environment.

 Generally, light sources are specified as children of the ``<scene>`` element; for instance,